"Actually, my dog I think is the only person who consistently loves me all the time." - H.G. Bissinger

 In the photo below you can see the different coat colors Toy Aussies can have!

 Most definitely not!
 I wish I could see into the future, but just like with children you can't predict adult height/weight.
 The best I can do is provide the heights and weights of the parents.
 The dogs in my program range from 10" - 14" in height and weigh 6-20 pounds.
+We have had pups that range from 5 lbs all the way up to 35 lbs!
 Size at birth does not matter.
 Pups can be fast or slow growers.
 I have found once the pup is about 3-4 months old you can chart their adult weight at www.puppychart.com.
 Just choose the breed "Miniature Australian Shepherd and follow the directions.
 I have found this to be pretty accurate but still no guarantees!

 Eyes may be any combination of brown, amber, hazel, green, blue, or marbled.
 Some of these dog have eyes that are two different colors or may be marbled or swirled.
 For example, one eye can be blue and the other eye can be split between blue and brown.